xenlo/mediawiki-2-hugo/README.md

 ## Intro ##
 This is a shell script I wrote to migrate my MediaWiki instance into a Hugo static website.

 In my use case, my MediaWiki instance was hosting several notes and HowTo's.
 So, it was a quite small instance (256 pages in 8 NameSpaces and 16 Categories illustrated by 61 images).
 And even, it takes ~25sec to process.
 This is certainly not the best approach to migrate huge instance of MediaWiki.
-Nevertheless, as I didn't found anything similar doing that, I think this script could really help other, even it should be improved.
+Nevertheless, as I didn't found anything similar doing that, I think this script could really helps other, even it should be improved.

 ## How To use it? ##
 The useful variables are customizable via arguments of the shell script.